Contractions of subcurves of families of log curves: Mesa curves

 \section{Mesa curves}

 Let $C$ be a log smooth curve over the spectrum of an algebraically closed field.
 By a subcurve of $C$, we mean a union of some of its irreducible components.
-A path $P$ in the dual graph of $C$ is a sequence $v_0e_1v_1e_2 \cdots e_kv_k$ of vertices and edges in $\Gamma(C)$ so that the vertices $v_i$ are distinct and $v_{i - 1}$ and $v_i$ are the ends of the edge $e_i$ for all $i$.
-The \emph{length} of a path $P$ is the sum $\lambda(P) = \sum_{i = 1}^k \delta_{e_k}$ of the smoothing parameters along the path.
+If $E$ is a connected subcurve of $C$ with positive genus, the \emph{core of $E$} is the minimal connected subcurve $F$ of $E$ with the same arithmetic genus as $E$.